ChengLong/Design-Patterns-in-Ruby/README.md

 ### Decorator Pattern

 Decorators are essentially shells: Each takes in a method call, adds its own special twist, and passes the call on to the next component in line.
 That next compo- nent may be another decorator, which adds yet another twist, or it may be the final, real object, which actually completes the basic request.
 Note the use of [Forwardable](http://www.ruby-doc.org/stdlib-2.0/libdoc/forwardable/rdoc/Forwardable.html)

+### Singleton Pattern

+A class that can have only one instance and that provides global access to that one instance